livechat/chat-widget-adapters/packages/widget-react/README.md

 #### useWidgetChatData

-Access the `chatId` and `threadId` of the chat, if there is currently one available.
+Access the `chatId` and `threadId` of the chat if there's one currently available.

 ```js
 import { useWidgetChatData } from '@livechat/widget-react'